IQSS/dataverse/doc/sphinx-guides/source/installation/external-tools.rst

 Support for external tools is just getting off the ground but the following tools have been successfully integrated with Dataverse:

 - TwoRavens: a system of interlocking statistical tools for data exploration, analysis, and meta-analysis: http://2ra.vn.
-See the :doc:`/user/data-exploration/tworavens` section of the User Guide for more information on TwoRavens from the user perspective and the :doc:`r-rapache-tworavens` section of the Installation Guide.
+See the `TwoRavens: Tabular Data Exploration` section of the User Guide (disabled for now) for more information on TwoRavens from the user perspective and the :doc:`r-rapache-tworavens` section of the Installation Guide.

 - Data Explorer: a GUI which lists the variables in a tabular data file allowing searching, charting and cross tabulation analysis.
 See the README.md file at https://github.com/scholarsportal/Dataverse-Data-Explorer for the instructions on adding Data Explorer to your Dataverse; and the :doc:`prerequisites` section of the Installation Guide for the instructions on how to set up **basic R configuration required** (specifically, Dataverse uses R to generate .prep metadata files that are needed to run Data Explorer).